Drumsticks1/TS3-LogDataViewer/README.md

 ### Overall Program Features
 - You can manually create a logignore and list the logfiles (one each line) that you want to be ignored (e.g. invalid logs as result of a messed up database migration following a reset to the last backup state).
 - In order to save time the program uses the information from the last created XML instead of parsing all logs again.
+- Lockfile: Only one instance of the program can run at once.

 ### Planned Features
 See the todo.h for planned features.